-Capital expenditures and needs - Total capital expenditures, including capital lease expenditures, for the first quarter of 2019 were \$35 million.
-These capital expenditures were made primarily for the purchase of ATMs to expand our independent ATM network in Europe, the purchase and installation of ATMs in key under-penetrated markets, the purchase of POS terminals for the epay and Money Transfer Segments, and office, data center and company store computer equipment and software.
-Total capital expenditures for 2019 are currently estimated to range from approximately \$130 million to \$140 million.
+Capital expenditures and needs - Total capital expenditures, including capital lease expenditures, for the first half of 2019 were \$72.8 million.
+These capital expenditures were made primarily for the purchase of ATMs to expand our independent ATM network in Europe and Asia, the purchase and installation of ATMs in key under-penetrated markets, the purchase of POS terminals for the epay and Money Transfer Segments, and office, data center and company store computer equipment and software.
+Total capital expenditures for 2019 are currently estimated to range from approximately \$140 million to \$150 million.

-At current and projected cash flow levels, we anticipate that cash generated from operations, together with cash on hand amounts available under our Credit Facility and other existing and potential future financing sources, will be sufficient to meet our debt, leasing and capital expenditure obligations.
+At current and projected cash flow levels, we anticipate that cash generated from operations, together with cash on hand and amounts available under our Credit Facility and other existing and potential future financing sources, will be sufficient to meet our debt, leasing and capital expenditure obligations.
 If our capital resources are not sufficient to meet these obligations, we will seek to refinance our debt and/or issue additional equity under terms acceptable to us.
 However, we can offer no assurances that we will be able to obtain favorable terms for the refinancing of any of our debt or other obligations or for the issuance of additional equity.